AD4MANTIS/keyboards/README.md

 # now with german qwertz support

-I added support for the german keys with the qwertz layout.
+I added support for the german keys with the QWERTZ layout.
 Here is an example layout i got:
 ![example german layout](resources/example.png)